Fliplet/fliplet-cli/docs/Fliplet-approved-libraries.md

 Libraries available in all apps
 -------------------------------

+The following libraries can be found in all apps:

 *   **animate-css** `3.5.2` Easily add CSS animations to your app. ([Documentation](https://daneden.github.io/animate.css/))
 *   **bootstrap-css** `3.3.7` Include the CSS styles from the most popular framework in your app. ([Documentation](https://getbootstrap.com/docs/3.3/components/))
 *   **font-awesome** `4.7.0` Easily display vector icons and social logos in your app. ([Documentation](https://fontawesome.com/v4.7.0/icons/))